skissler/MiceAndMobility/notes/README.md

 I'm not sure these are all the right terms, but that's what we're starting with.

 I think that my angle was that we could incorporate something like this into the renewal equation framework, and ask questions about inference.
+What set of probability functions are relevant here?
+Essentially, how can we build up an SIR-like model from a statistical-mechanic framework?

+And a key question: what is it that we're trying to describe with the equations?
+The probability of getting infected?
+The total number of infected people?
+Probably the latter - this is the closest analog to the Boltzman equations - but we'll probably want to aim for both.